|

 people, accustomed to today's pop culture, use the word "song" for music that is

-not sung, when they ought to use "tune" or "piece" or "work". |
+not sung, when they ought to use "tune" or "piece" or "work" or "melody". |

 Virtual Piano |